 I like raw dog food for many reasons, including food allergies, digestive issues, medical reasons, and enhanced health.
 Because many dog owners are into raw feeding these days, understanding how to store raw dog food properly is essential.
 To retain freshness of raw food, keep it sealed in an air-tight container and then freeze—it’s the exact same way you would store raw meat.

-Dog owners choose to serve raw dog food to their canine friends for many reasons, including food allergies, digestive issues, medical reasons, and enhanced health.
-Understanding how to store raw dog food properly is essential because, as a dog owner, you don’t want to do anything that puts your beloved pet at risk.
-Improper food storage and handling, aside from potentially making your dog sick, can waste your money if the food goes bad.
+As a dog owner, I don’t want to do anything that puts my beloved pet at risk.
+Improper food storage and handling, aside from potentially making my dog sick, can waste my money if the food goes bad.

-Taking care to store and feed a raw pet food diet properly can pay off for your pup’s health, and the following food storage tips will help make “going raw” an easier pursuit for both of you.
+Taking care to store and feed a biologically appropriate raw pet food diet properly can pay off for a dog’s health, and the following food storage tips will help make “going raw” an easier pursuit for both of owner and canine companion.